tverlaan/timmo.immo/priv/pages/now.md

 ## Van conversion 🚌

-The van is at the shop for the "APK".
-When it's back and I when I'll make some time available I'll work on it again.
+We're getting closer to a point in which the van will look finished.
+The roof goes up in a few weeks.
+We also did quite some work on the kitchen and some cabin space.
 Progress can be followed on the photo sharing website.

+_June 2021_